-The following Safe Environments Requirements must be completed prior to volunteering with OLGC.
+The following Safe Environments Requirements must be completed prior to volunteering with OLGC in many ministries.

 Thank you for your attentiveness!